-For the first four placements (usually referred to as "core placements"), placement allocation meetings of the Clinical Director, relevant members of the Placement Policy group and the Programme Assistant - Placements take place approximately six weeks before the scheduled start of placements (for intercalating trainees this will be more a bespoke, case by case process).
+For the first four placements (usually referred to as "core placements"), placement allocation meetings of the Clinical Director, relevant members of the Placement Development and Implementation Group, and the Programme Assistant - Placements take place approximately six weeks before the scheduled start of placements (for intercalating trainees this will be more a bespoke, case by case process).
 The purpose of these meetings is to provide the best match between placement and trainee learning needs.
 The decisions made at this meeting are also influenced by concerns such as geography and domestic situation, though meeting trainee learning needs by finding the best placement to do that is the paramount concern of these meetings.
 All relevant information such as that contained within previous SAT forms and log books are considered at this meeting.

 Third year placements